- What Is Hepatitis B?

 The baby is at utmost risk during the delivery as he is exposed to maternal blood and faeces.
 If the baby gets infected at that stage and goes untreated, he is at risk of developing a lifelong liver disease.
 Hence, it is essential that the mother gets Hepatitis B therapy while pregnant, to lower the risk of passing on the infection to the baby.

 In normal cases, breastfeeding by an infected mother does not stimulate the transmission of HBV to the baby.
-Although HBV is found in breast milk, researchers state that it is safe for an infected mother to nurse her baby.
 It is because the baby is already exposed to the virus at delivery and hence, immunised at birth with hep B vaccinations.
 But it is strictly recommended that the mother take good care of her nipples throughout the period of breastfeeding.
 If the nipples crack or bleed, there arises the risk of transmitting HBV to the baby through blood.
 In such cases, the mother should bottle-feed the baby with either the expressed milk or formula milk until the nipples heal.

 Risk of Mother to Baby Transmission

 A pregnant woman is usually recommended to get HBsAg test done.
 For, if she is infected with HBV, there is a high risk that she may pass on the virus to the baby.
 There are three main ways in which transmission of HBV may take place.
 These are:

 In general, it is difficult for the virus to cross the placenta in the womb.
 However, there are cases, when it may happen.
 The possible causes for intrauterine transmission of Hepatitis B virus are listed as follows:

 - A breach of the placental barrier